shopsys/shopsys/docs/cookbook/adding-ajax-load-more-button-into-pagination.md

 }
 ```

-After we have extended `BrandRepository` and `BrandFacade` we need to set them to be used instead of the framework classes in our application.
+After we have extended `BrandRepository` and `BrandFacade`, we need to set them to be used instead of the framework classes in our application.
 This is done via configuration in `services.yaml`.

 ```yaml